sstsimulator/sst-macro/docs/manual/manual.md

 By default, DUMPI is configured and built along with SST/macro with support for reading and parsing DUMPI traces, known as libundumpi.
 DUMPI binaries and libraries are also installed along with everything for SST-macro during make install.
-DUMPI can be used as it's own library within the SST-macro source tree by changing to `sst-macro/sst-dumpi`, where you can change its configuration options.
+DUMPI can be used as its own library within the SST-macro source tree by changing to `sst-macro/sst-dumpi`, where you can change its configuration options.
-It is not recommended to disable libundumpi support, which wouldn't make much sense anyway.

-DUMPI can also be used as stand-alone tool/library if you wish (\eg~for simplicity if you're only tracing).
+DUMPI can also be used as stand-alone tool (\eg~for simplicity if you're only tracing).
 To get DUMPI by itself, either copy the `sstmacro/dumpi` directory somewhere else or visit https://github.com/sstsimulator/sst-dumpi and follow similar instructions for obtaining SST-macro.

 To see a list of configuration options for DUMPI, run `./configure --help`.